Bile duct cancer

 - blood tests to check for signs of cancer or a problem with your liver

-- scans, such as an ultrasound scan, computerised tomography (CT) scan or magnetic resonance imaging (MRI) scan
+- scans, such as a CT scan or MRI scan

 - detailed X-rays taken after a special dye has been injected into your bile ducts to make them show up more clearly